DUI Lawyer in Fort Lauderdale Protecting Your Rights

 If you have been arrested for DUI, you may be feeling overwhelmed and uncertain about what to do next; contact attorney George Reres today!

 The penalties for DUI in Florida are very serious.
-You could be facing jail time, large fines, and a driver’s license suspension.
+You could be facing jail time, large fines, and a suspension of your driving privileges.
 The specific penalties that you are facing will depend on the facts of your case, your prior criminal history, and whether anyone was injured as a result of your DUI.

 In addition to the above penalties, you may also be required to install an ignition interlock device in your car.
 This device requires you to blow into a breathalyzer before your car starts.
 You may also be required to attend DUI school and perform community service.